wp-plugins/moviematrix/readme.txt

 == Screenshots ==

-1. This is the screenshot of the plugin
+1. One of the slides of the plugin.

 == Changelog ==